 Make a Purchase

-If you take even one of these steps into consideration, you will save some money.
+If you consider even one of these steps, you will save some money.
 Most of these tips focus on purchasing from a dealership, but you may still be able to get some deals online.

-When you’re buying a car from a private seller, it is not as easy to know if they’ll give a deal or not, and they also don’t offer any guarantee.
+When buying a car from a private seller, it is not as easy to know if they’ll give a deal, and they also don’t offer any guarantee.

-Kennco.ie are here to support motorists with excellent car insurance quotes to help you get on the road.
+Kennco.ie is here to support motorists with excellent car insurance quotes to help you get on the road.